ChrJohansen/ForecastAlert/README.md

 # ForecastAlert
 A [TimeTrigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=python-v2%2Cisolated-process%2Cnodejs-v4&pivots=programming-language-csharp) Azure function which lets the user monitor different weather conditions and notify if these exceed a specified threshold value.
+It can also be triggered manually with the `/manual` endpoint

 ## Setup
 ### Azure